loic-prieto/moosex-dic/doc/docs/container_configuration_code.md

-# Container configuration by Code
+# Container configuration by code

 There are two ways to configure the container in MooseX::DIC: